raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

-In all operations specified in the follow sections, the proposals in the commit that is included in the DSRequest MUST match the semantics of the operation and all of those proposals MUST be committed by reference.
+In all operations specified in the follow sections, the proposals in the commit that is included in the DSRequest MUST match the semantics of the operation and all of those proposals MUST be committed by value.
 For example, the commit in the AddUsersRequest MUST only contain Add proposals.

-However, in addition, each commit MAY also include an arbitrary number of valid proposal that were sent previously in the same epoch, such as server-initiated Remove proposals, or proposals sent as part of a self-remove operation.
+However, in addition, each commit MAY also include an arbitrary number of valid proposals that were sent previously in the same epoch, such as server-initiated Remove proposals, or proposals sent as part of a self-remove operation.

-Such an additional proposal MUST be committed by reference.
+Such additional proposals MUST be committed by reference.

 To allow the DS to send proposals, all groups MUST contain an `external_senders` extension as defined in Section 12.1.8.1. of {{!I-D.ietf-mls-protocol}} that